Law: Sharia law

 Until the 18th century, Sharia law was practiced throughout the Muslim world in a non-codified form, with the Ottoman Empire's Mecelle code in the 19th century being a first attempt at codifying elements of Sharia law.
-Since the mid-1940s, efforts have been made, in country after country, to bring Sharia law more into line with modern conditions and conceptions.
+Since the mid-1940s, efforts have been made in country after country to bring Sharia law more in line with modern conditions and conceptions.
 In modern times, the legal systems of many Muslim countries draw upon both civil and common law traditions as well as Islamic law and custom.
-The constitutions of certain Muslim states, such as Egypt and Afghanistan, recognise Islam as the religion of the state, obliging legislature to adhere to Sharia.
-Saudi Arabia recognises the Quran as its constitution, and is governed on the basis of Islamic law.
+The constitutions of certain Muslim states, such as Egypt and Afghanistan, recognise Islam as the state religion and obligate the legislature to adhere to Sharia.
+Saudi Arabia recognises the Quran as its constitution, and is governed based on Islamic law.
 Iran has also witnessed a reiteration of Islamic law into its legal system after 1979.
 During the last few decades, one of the fundamental features of the movement of Islamic resurgence has been the call to restore the Sharia, which has generated a vast amount of literature and affected world politics.

 Socialist law

-Socialist law is the legal systems in communist states such as the former Soviet Union and the People's Republic of China.
-Academic opinion is divided on whether it is a separate system from civil law, given major deviations based on Marxist–Leninist ideology, such as subordinating the judiciary to the executive ruling party.
+Socialist law is the legal system in communist states such as the former Soviet Union and the People's Republic of China.
+Academic opinion is divided on whether it is a separate system from civil law, given major deviations from civil law based on Marxist–Leninist ideology, such as subordinating the judiciary to the executive ruling party.

 Legal methods

 There are distinguished methods of legal reasoning (applying the law) and methods of interpreting (construing) the law.
 The former are legal syllogism, which holds sway in civil law legal systems, analogy, which is present in common law legal systems, especially in the US, and argumentative theories that occur in both systems.
-The latter are different rules (directives) of legal interpretation such as directives of linguistic interpretation, teleological interpretation or systemic interpretation as well as more specific rules, for instance, golden rule or mischief rule.
+The latter are different rules (directives) of legal interpretation, such as linguistic, teleological, and systemic interpretation, as well as more specific rules, for instance, the golden rule or the mischief rule.
 There are also many other arguments and cannons of interpretation which altogether make statutory interpretation possible.

 Law professor and former United States Attorney General Edward H. Levi noted that the "basic pattern of legal reasoning is reasoning by example"—that is, reasoning by comparing outcomes in cases resolving similar legal questions.
 In a U.S. Supreme Court case regarding procedural efforts taken by a debt collection company to avoid errors, Justice Sotomayor cautioned that "legal reasoning is not a mechanical or strictly linear process".
+Laws can in some cases create unintended consequences, perverse incentives or counterproductive effects.

 Jurimetrics is the formal application of quantitative methods, especially probability and statistics, to legal questions.
 The use of statistical methods in court cases and law review articles has grown massively in importance in the last few decades.